Angel-125/Pathfinder/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 This release updates Pathfinder to KSP 1.1!

-eberkain had a request to have a conversion chain similar to Simple Construction’s Ore->Metal->Rocketparts.
+eberkain had a request to have a conversion chain similar to Simple Construction s Ore->Metal->Rocketparts.
 That got me thinking about dusting off some old plans I had for Pathfinder and rethinking them.
 Among other things, this update implements those plans.
 Thanks eberkain! :)

 New Parts
 - Added the Tunnel Extender, a part designed to put some space between between modules to make it easier to use the airlocks.
 It also has a solar panel on the roof and can serve as an attachment location for your stuff.